gdimitriu/chappy/README.md

 Chappy wish to implement the following characteristics of the long running server:
 - REST server using Jersey and Jetty.
 - Predefined service for transformation using staxon and saxon.
-- Auto-upgrade of the transformation flows/step. (not implemented yet)
+- hot-plugin of the transformation steps.
-- Persistence of the upgrade.(not implemented yet)
+- Persistence of the upgrade/hot-plugin.(not implemented yet)
 - HTTP upgrade service. (not implemented yet)

 Chappy uses the following libraries and technologies: